pixelsyntax/DASM-symbol-to-FCEUX-nl/README.md

 Pass the symbol dump to DASM-symbol-to-FCEUX-nl

 `dasm-symbol-to-fceux.py myrom.nes.sym myrom.nes.nl`
+or, if not executable,
+`python dasm-symbol-to-fceux.py myrom.nes.sym myrom.nes.nl`

 Launch FCEUX, ensuring the .nl file is in the same directory as the nes rom